influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withUrl(url)
 ```

-Mandatory URL of the prober.
+"Mandatory URL of the prober."

 ## obj spec.targets

-Targets defines a set of static and/or dynamically discovered targets to be probed using the prober.
+"Targets defines a set of static and/or dynamically discovered targets to be probed using the prober."

 ## obj spec.targets.ingress

-Ingress defines the set of dynamically discovered ingress objects which hosts are considered for probing.
+"Ingress defines the set of dynamically discovered ingress objects which hosts are considered for probing."

 ### fn spec.targets.ingress.withRelabelingConfigs